indolering/blang/README.md

         </path>
  </svg>

 In 2013, Mozilla removed support for the `<BLINK>` tag.
 During a 3-day ~~bender~~ spiritual quest, God revealed that the Cult of Minimalism had colluded with epliletic buzzkills to corrupt web design.
 Then his Noodly appendeges took control of the keyboard and produced <blink>Blink.js</blink>, a `<BLINK>` <a href="https://en.wikipedia.org/wiki/Polyfill">pollyfill</a>.
+But <blink>Blink.js</blink> isn't just some code that was kluged together from StackOverflow answers, it is a programming **miracle**:

 * Matches the EXACT blink rate of the Gecko source code.
 * Extends the `String` prototype to include the [`blink` utility function](blink()).
 * [Ultimate speed](loop) achieved via an advanced loop optimization technique known as a *reverse while loop*.
 * Less than 50 BYTES in size!
 It downloads in [zero seconds](http://www.download-time.com/).

-Yes, it was a code **miracle**.
-But <blink>Blink.js</blink> was just FSM's way of proving the divine nature of its *ultimate* revalation: an Ark of the web's Blangingest design patterns!
+However incredible <blink>Blink.js</blink> is, it was only FSM's way of proving the divine nature of its *ultimate* revalation: an Ark of the web's Blangingest design patterns!

 #`<BLANG>`